yzt/TrayFolder/README.md

 Building
 --------

 The code is short and in a single file.
-You can use the provided project file, or just compile on the command line (I recommend the latter).
-I've only tested with VS2022, but as long as your compiler supports C++20 (for designated initializers), you should be fine.
+You can use the provided project file, or just compile on the command line (I recommend the latter, and don't forget C++20 and standard-conforming preprocessor flags).
+I've only tested with VS2022, but as long as your compiler supports C++20 (for designated initializers) and `__VA_OPT__`, you should be fine.

 Dependency-wise, I've used nothing but the Windows standard libraries.
 I really didn't need this for anything other that Win11, so I haven't tested it on older Windows and some inadvertent minimum version requirement might be there.